rmezapi/dementia_vit/README.md

 I modify the code presented in the video and tune all parameters to optimize performance using mostly the same libraries and tools.
 This is a practice project for myself as I return to coding/designing ML models after dedicating time to AI/ML theory (model architectures, transfer learning)

-After hyperparameter tuning, the highest testing accuracy achieved is 63% using a learning rate of 2e-5, a weight decay of 0.001, and iterating over 5 epochs.
+After hyperparameter tuning, the highest testing accuracy achieved is 63% using a learning rate of 2e-5, a weight decay of 0.001, batch size of 16, and iterating over 5 epochs.